Isle of Wight Guru

 10. Spot a red squirrel or smell some flowers

-If you fancy a walk with the possibility of seeing a red squirrel, I would try Brading Marshes,
+If you fancy a walk with the possibility of seeing a red squirrel, I would try Firestone Copse, Brading Marshes,

 If you’re interested in neatly trimmed bushes and blooming flowers, try Ventnor Botanic Garden or Mottistone Manor Gardens.

 As mentioned earlier, Shanklin Chine is a pretty attraction.
-It’s essentially a gorge which leads from Shanklin's twee thatched village to the beach, but it is a nice wander and there’s a tearooms you can visit.
+It’s essentially a gorge that leads from Shanklin's twee thatched village to the beach, but it is a nice wander and there’s a tearooms you can visit.
 It's illuminated at night for an extra bit of romance.
-It costs about £10.
+It costs about £12.

 Mottistone Manor Gardens